-Company Members oversee all aspects of the ownership, support and operation of the Company itself and of its three published titles Annals of Botany, AoB PLANTS and AoBBlog.
-Professor Taylor has additional responsibilities towards AoBBlog.
+Company Members oversee all aspects of the ownership, support and operation of the Company itself and of its five published titles Annals of Botany, AoB PLANTS, in silico Plants, BotanyOne, and The Week in Botany.
+Professor Taylor has additional responsibilities towards BotanyOne.

 Office Department of Plant Sciences, University of California, Davis California 95616 USA

 Mobile +1 530 9026013